allanmboyd/spidertest/README.md

 ### $ ###

-Along with the spider payload, $ is also provided to each test assert function. $ is a subset of JQuery (i.e [cheerio](https://github.com/MatthewMueller/cheerio "cheerio")that allows JQuery commands to be executed against the response.
+Along with the spider payload, $ is also provided to each test assert function. $ is a subset of JQuery (i.e [cheerio](https://github.com/MatthewMueller/cheerio "cheerio") that allows JQuery commands to be executed against the response.
 E.g.:

     "Index tests" : {